 Help your clients overcome behavioral biases about annuities

-The fact that many consumers do not purchase annuities when it is in their rational self-interest to do so is called the “annuity puzzle.”
+The fact that many consumers don’t purchase annuities when it is in their interest to do so is called the “annuity puzzle.”
 Athene realized this puzzle was interfering with consumers’ ability to plan for a financially secure retirement, so we set out to find out why.

-Athene commissioned a review of biases from two experts in judgment and decision making at UCLA Anderson School of Management regarding this annuity puzzle.
-Their review identified 10 biases that keep consumers from purchasing annuities — ranging from fear of mortality to lack of financial confidence.
-Paired with the biases are solutions you can implement to help your clients overcome them.
+Athene commissioned a review of behavioral biases from two experts in judgment and decision making at UCLA Anderson School of Management regarding this phenomenon.
+Their review identified 10 biases, ranging from fear or mortality to lack of financial confidence, that keeps some consumers from purchasing annuities.

-- Download Athene’s extensive whitepaper, describing 10 common biases against annuities and solutions for overcoming them — Solving the annuity puzzle: A behavioral analysis.
+- Download Solving the annuity puzzle: a behavioral analysis — Athene’s extensive whitepaper, describing 10 behavioral finance biases against annuities and the solutions for overcoming them.

-- To learn more about the biases discussed in the white paper, check out these articles with short videos that help bring these behavioral tendencies to life:
+- To learn more about the behavioral biases discussed in this exclusive research, check out these articles with short videos that help bring the tendencies to life: